San-Diego-Lions/constitution/index.md

 ## Alteration

+### Amendment Proposal Process

+1. Constitutional amendments may be proposed by:
+   a.
+The Board by majority resolution
+   b.
+Any five (5) financial members acting jointly
+   c.
+Any individual member with the written support of ten (10) other financial members

+2. All proposed amendments must be submitted to the Secretary in writing, including:
+   a.
+The specific constitutional text to be amended, repealed, or added
+   b.
+The exact wording of the proposed changes
+   c.
+A rationale explaining the purpose and benefit of the amendment
+   d.
+The names and authentication of the proposer(s) and seconder (physical signature, electronic signature, or email from registered address)

+### Amendment Voting Process

-No clause shall be amended or repealed nor shall any new clause inserted except on the vote of a Special Resolution of Members present at the Annual General Meeting or a Special General Meeting duly convened and for the purpose of this clause fifteen (15) Members shall constitute a quorum.
-Notice of any proposed amendment, repeal or addition must be given by notice in writing to the Secretary in time for them to give fourteen (14) days' notice of such amendment or addition or repeal to all Members.
+1. No clause shall be amended or repealed nor shall any new clause inserted except on the vote of a Special Resolution of Members present at the Annual General Meeting or a Special General Meeting duly convened.

+2. Notice of any proposed amendment must be given in writing to the Secretary at least twenty-one (21) days before the meeting to allow for fourteen (14) days' notice to all Members.

+3. The full text of proposed amendments must be distributed to all members with the meeting notice.

+4. Minor editorial changes to proposed amendments may be made during the meeting by majority vote, provided they do not alter the substance of the amendment.

+5. For the purpose of constitutional amendments, fifteen (15) Members who are eligible to vote shall constitute a quorum.

+### Emergency Amendments

+In extraordinary circumstances requiring immediate constitutional changes, emergency amendments may be passed at a Special General Meeting called with seven (7) days' notice, provided:
+1. Two-thirds (2/3) of the Board approves calling the emergency meeting
+2. The amendment receives a four-fifths (4/5) majority vote
+3. At least twenty (20) eligible members are present

 ## Trustees

 There shall be three (3) Trustees appointed by the Board one of whom may be the President for such period as the Board determines.
 Such Trustees shall be the signatories to the Club's Bank Accounts and the persons authorised to witness the affixing of the Common Seal to all agreements binding the Club.

+## Electronic Authentication

+### Acceptable Authentication Methods

+For all Club business requiring signatures or authentication, the following methods shall be considered valid and legally binding:

+1. **Physical Signatures**: Traditional handwritten signatures on paper documents
+2. **Electronic Signatures**: Digital signatures using approved electronic signature platforms
+3. **Email Authentication**: Communications sent from a member's registered email address on file with the Secretary
+4. **Secure Digital Platforms**: Authentication through Club-approved digital platforms with verified member accounts

+### Email Authentication Requirements

+1. **Registered Email Addresses**: All members must provide and maintain a current email address with the Secretary
+2. **Authentication Validity**: Communications from registered email addresses shall be considered authentic unless the member reports their email as compromised
+3. **Confirmation Process**: For significant decisions, the Secretary may request email confirmation within 24 hours to verify authenticity

+### Document Distribution and Notice

+1. **Electronic Distribution**: All notices, amendments, financial reports, and official communications may be distributed electronically to members' registered email addresses
+2. **Delivery Confirmation**: Electronic delivery shall be considered complete when sent to the registered email address, regardless of whether the member opens or reads the communication
+3. **Alternative Delivery**: Members may request physical copies of documents, but electronic delivery remains the default method

 ## Property